mvargas33/portfolio-management/README.md

 This repo allows users to simulate a custom portfolio, with US stocks and crypto.
 You buy stocks once, and see the performace of it until a specific date.
 Portfolio is measured in USD.
 No tax nor inflation is considered.

 Create and simulate your portfolio inside the `main.py` file.
+Use 2020-01-06 or above.

 The repo has already some stocks to play with (last update 2022-05-04):